kloia/k8s-chaos/powerfulseal.md

-# Kubernetes CHAOS ENGINEERING REPO

-Kloia team is applying chaos scenarios at two level :
- * Pod
- * Node

-We have several tools for implement them
 # PowerfulSeal :
 This tool has a policy types for nodes and pods for customizing them , policy file example :